-There are a lot of physical demands during pregnancy, birth, and breastfeeding.
+There are tremendous physical demands during pregnancy, birth, postpartum, and breastfeeding.
 Motherhood is also incredibly mentally and emotionally demanding.
-You can do so much to prepare for being a parent, like stocking up on supplies for your baby, planning for maternity leave, or learning about breastfeeding.
-A big part of mentally preparing for motherhood is setting your expectations.
-This article covers tips to help you mentally prepare for motherhood.
+You can do so much to prepare for being a parent.
+You can stock up on supplies for your baby, plan for maternity leave and your return to work, and learn about breastfeeding.
+These tasks are all necessary, but none will mentally prepare you to be a mother.
+A significant component of mentally preparing for motherhood is knowing what to expect and setting your expectations.
+This episode covers ten ways to shift your mindset to mentally prepare for motherhood.

 Article and Resources

 Newborn babies are 100% dependent on caregivers for survival.
 From an evolutionary perspective, we have evolved to be good at caring for and raising babies.
 Our existence depends on it.
 The good news is that our brains are wired for motherhood.
 A study that took brain scans of pregnant mothers during and after pregnancy found that pregnancy is associated with substantial long-lasting alterations in brain structure, which may serve an adaptive purpose for pending motherhood.

 Motherhood may seem to come naturally for someone who has spent a lot of time around babies and has wanted nothing more than to become a mom.
 That isn’t the case for many of us, and the thought of being a mother can be very intimidating.
 You can’t know everything upfront, and you will have a lot of questions.